patg84/ender3pro/README.md

 # After Klipper config has been tuned...

-1. Edit printer.conf to liking...
+1. Edit printer.cfg to liking...
 2. Disable Stealth Chop for more accurate results in Z axis.